 Your main luggage will stay at your hotel in Cusco, and you won’t have access to it until the end of the trek.

-For the trek, you’ll need a small backpack, large enough to hold things you’ll need during the day – a light rain-jacket, water bottles, snacks, sunscreen, your camera and a hat.
+For the trek, you’ll need a small backpack, large enough to hold things you’ll need during the day – a light rain jacket, water bottle, high-energy snacks (chocolate, nuts, etc.), sunscreen, your phone/camera, and a hat.

 Next, the essentials

 You MUST take your passport (the original, not a photocopy).
 Keep it in a ziplock bag, in case it rains.

 A four-season (-10) bag is suggested during winter, otherwise a three-season (-5) bag should be fine, depending on how much you feel the cold.
 You have the option of hiring a sleeping bag – just let your leader know at the pre-trek briefing.
 Hiring a bag will set you back around USD25.

 You need to carry at least two litres with you each day.
 We suggest buying two x one-litre bottles (or a hydration bladder) that you can refill each day on the trek (cooled boiled water will be supplied daily).